AnthonyDiGirolamo/todotxt-machine/README.md

     O            - add a todo before the selected todo enter, A, e  - edit the selected todo
     D            - delete the selected todo
+    J            - swap with item below
+    K            - swap with item above

 ### While Editing a Todo